mdn/content/files/en-us/learn/css/building_blocks/cascade_and_inheritance/index.md

 There is a special piece of CSS that you can use to overrule all of the above calculations, even inline styles - the `!important` flag.
 However, you should be very careful while using it.
 This flag is used to make an individual property and value pair the most specific rule, thereby overriding the normal rules of the cascade, including normal inline styles.

-> **Note:** It is useful to know that `!important` exists so that you know what it is when you come across it in other people's code. **However, we strongly recommend that you never use it unless you absolutely have to.** `!important` changes the way the cascade normally works, so it can make debugging CSS problems really hard to work out, especially in a large stylesheet.
+> **Note:** It is useful to know that the `!important` flag exists so that you know what it is when you come across it in other people's code. **However, we strongly recommend that you never use it unless you absolutely have to.**  The `!important` flag changes the way the cascade normally works, so it can make debugging CSS problems really hard to work out, especially in a large stylesheet.

 Take a look at this example where we have two paragraphs, one of which has an ID.